 You must be satisfied that you have met, and can evidence, the funding rules and meet the knowledge skills and behaviours of the standard.

-To determine this you must read the SFA funding rules for apprenticeships as they detail the requirements of an apprenticeship in terms of level, duration, on and off the job training requirements and so on.
+To determine this you must read the SFA funding rules for apprenticeships.
+They detail the requirements of an apprenticeship in terms of level, duration, on and off the job training requirements and so on.
 You must be satisfied that you have met, and can evidence, the rules of an apprenticeship and meet the knowledge, skills and behaviours as determined in the standard.

 The employer must select us as their end-point assessment organisation but the organisation that pays us is the ‘main provider’, the organisation that is approved on the Register of Apprenticeship Training Providers and is drawing down the public funding for those apprentices.
 The main provider will be paying for end-point assessment on behalf of the employer.
 The End-point Assessment Organisation is not treated as a delivery sub-contractor of the main provider.

-Ideally, as close to the start of the apprenticeship as possible, so that an accurate price can be recorded.
-However the SFA have allowed the price of the apprenticeship to be varied under certain circumstances:
+Ideally, as close to the start of the apprenticeship as possible.
+This enables us to record an accurate price.
+However, the SFA have allowed the price of the apprenticeship to be varied under certain circumstances:

-We advise as soon as possible.
-This is because there are a range of pathways and activities that need to take place before end-point assessment takes place and to support those with responsibility to prepare for end-point assessment.
+Ideally, as soon as possible.
+This is because there are a range of pathways and activities that need to occur before end-point assessment takes place and to support those with responsibility to prepare for end-point assessment.
 We need to work with you to ensure that the apprentices are ready, the technical experts are approved and trained, the apprentice data has been collected and validated, and that activities are scheduled in plenty of time to make sure that the appropriate independent experts are available for the final judgement of apprentice completion and grade.